 top of page

-Congratulations on your Mason Bee home and/or cocoon purchase!
-We have outlined some information for you with easy instruction to get you up and running.
-Click here to download out set up instructions.
+Congratulations on your Mason Bee home or cocoon purchase.
+We have outlined some information for you with easy instructions to get you up and running.

 Let’s get started!

-1. Immediately place your Mason Bee Cocoons in your fridge at approximately 38° F or 3.33° C to keep them dormant until you are ready to release them in the Mason Bee home.
+1. Immediately place your Mason Bee cocoons in your fridge at approximately 38 degrees Fahrenheit or 3.3 degrees Celsius to keep them dormant until you’re ready to release them into your Mason Bee home.

-2. Depending on weather and food supply you can release them anytime from March to the end of April.
+2. Depending on the weather and food supply, you can release them anytime from March to the end of April.

-3. Hang your Mason Been home facing South out of direct rain and wind.
-Morning sun is crucial as the sun warms up the bees wings for early flying.
+3. Install your Mason Bee home facing south or west, out of direct rain and wind.
+Sunlight is crucial as it warms up the bees' wings for early flying.

-4. Your home needs to be at least 4 feet off the ground or higher, preferably under a soffit or a back wall, or at a height that you can easily monitor and enjoy the action.
+4. If you decide to hang your home, it needs to be tilted forward for rain to run outwards, and it should be at least 4 feet off the ground, preferably under a back wall at a height where you can easily enjoy and monitor the action.

-5. Remove the tab of your Mason Bee cocoons box.
-Place cocoon box with open end on top of nesting block facing about 3 inches of your homes back wall.
+5. Remove the bee tab from your Mason Bee cocoon box.
+Place the cocoon box with the open end on top of the nesting block, facing about 3 inches from your home's back wall.

-6. Temperature should approximately 50° Fahrenheit or 10° Celsius for approximately 4 to 5 days for the Mason Bees to emerge from their cocoons.
+6. Temperature should be approximately 50°F or 10°C for about 4 to 5 days for the Mason Bees to emerge from the cocoons.
+Sometimes it may take them a longer time to emerge.

-7. Your garden/backyard needs to contain at least 25% of blossoms for their food supply.
-When the Mason Bees emerge, food supply is very important for them otherwise they will fly away to look for food and a new home.
+7. Your yard needs to contain at least 25% of blossoms for their food supply.
+When the Mason Bees emerge, food supply is very important for them.
+Otherwise, they will fly away to look for food and a new home.

-8. Mason Bees require a supply of mud to plug up the tunnel after they have deposited an egg on the pollen pillow.
-If you have no mud supply, dig a hole approximately 12 inches wide and deep and add water somewhere near your Mason Bee home.
+8. Mason Bees require a supply of mud or clay to plug up the tunnels after they have deposited an egg on the pollen pillow.
+If you have no mud supply, dig a hole approximately 12 inches wide and deep, then add water to keep the clay soft somewhere around 25 feet from your Mason Bee home.
+We also sell Mason Bee clay tunnels.

-9. Sometime by the middle to the end of June when you see no more bees flying in and out of their home.
-Take your home down and place it in your garden shed or garage, this help protect your cocoons from predators.
-This also keeps your baby cocoons nice and dry.
+11. Sometimes by the middle to end of June, you will see no more bees flying in and out of their home.
+Take your home down and place it in your garden shed or garage; this will help protect your cocoons from predators.
+Also, keep your baby cocoons safe and dry.

 Saving the environment one bee at a time!